KanishkaRajendran/ObjectDetection/README.md

 - `main.py`: The main Python script for processing the video.
 - `output.json`: The JSON file containing metadata for all detected objects.
 - `output_video.mp4`: The annotated video with bounding boxes.
+- `drive_link.txt`: A file containing a shared Google Drive link to access additional resources.

 ## Usage